Impaired Driving (Alcohol & Drugs)

 Where there is a courtesy van provided, the smart choice is to use it.
 Another option is having a designated sober driver organised.
-Everyone can have their turn over the long holiday period.
+Everyone of your friends can have their turn and chip in.

 If you or your family and friends are going out for a few drinks, always encourage them to arrange a safe ride home before they go out.
 Options available are: